 our Leadership Team

 "I am really interested in helping leaders become more effective in their abilities to create the future of their organization.
-The intersection of business success and leadership effectiveness is the type of development we are after at Eli."
+The intersection of organizational success and leadership effectiveness is the type of development we are after."

 Timothy Edris is a team and leadership development specialist.
-He has over 15 years of experience designing and implementing corporate and university training programs ranging from 10-person team-building sessions to 120-person managerial leadership programs.
-Tim is the principal consultant at Emerging Leaders Institute.
+He has over 24 years of experience designing and implementing corporate and university training programs ranging from 10-person team-building sessions to 120-person managerial leadership programs.
+Tim is the principal consultant at Emerging Leaders Institute as well as a consultant with the Maue Center.
 He has a deep passion to develop leaders who will transform the world around them.

-Tim is married to Anna Luz Edris and resides in Beaver Falls, PA.
+Tim resides in Beaver Falls, PA.
 He is bi-lingual in sign language and English.
-In his spare time he wrangles the busy schedules of his two little girls, and is an elder at a local church.
+In his spare time, he wrangles the busy schedules of his two little girls, plays over-40 soccer, and likes to sing.

 Jeanine F. Blackburn Ph.D